mmbmf1/mmbmf1/posts/vector-similarity-search.md

 ## The Solution

 Use pgvector similarity operators at the database level.
+Let PostgreSQL calculate similarities using optimized vector operations and indexes.
+The `<=>` operator calculates cosine distance efficiently, and vector indexes make these operations fast even with millions of vectors.
+You can combine vector search with traditional keyword search for hybrid approaches.

 **Basic similarity search:**
 ```typescript